 Even those who are into simple drone projects will enjoy the propelling power it will provide.
-First of these upgrades is the higher thrust the motor has.
+The first of these upgrades is the higher thrust the motor has.

 When used in conjunction with either 4S or Gamfan 5045 Bullnose Propellers, the engines can reach produce up to 1000 g of thrust.
 This is stronger than most motors on the market.